 - Professional Soft Wax is more efficient for larger areas like legs.

-- Despite not being as popular for the bikini line as hard wax, soft wax is often used for Brazilian waxing as the fabric wax strips make it easier to remove hair that grows in multiple directions
+- Despite not being as popular for the bikini line, soft wax is often used for Brazilian waxing as the fabric wax strips make it easier to remove hair that grows in multiple directions

 Soft Wax Cons